-- feature_vector The FeatureVector to store. - project Name of project this feature-vector belongs to. - tag The tag of the object to replace in the DB, for example latest. - uid The uid of the object to replace in the DB.
+- feature vector The FeatureVector to store. - name Name of feature vector. - project Name of project this feature-vector belongs to. - tag The tag of the object to replace in the DB, for example latest. - uid The uid of the object to replace in the DB.
 If using this parameter, the modified object must have the same uid of the previously-existing object.
 This cannot be used for non-versioned objects. - versioned Whether to maintain versions for this feature-vector.
 All versions of a versioned object will be kept in the DB and can be retrieved until explicitly deleted.